stock2shop/website/content/help/getting-started-dolfin.md

 - Username
 - Password

-With these credientials, Stock2Shop will be able to integrate with Dolfin and perform the following:
+With these credentials, Stock2Shop will be able to integrate with Dolfin and perform the following:
 1. [Sync products](#sync-products)
 2. [Sync customers (not available)](#sync-customers)
 3. [Raise orders](#raise-orders)